RickWong/local-webhook/README.md

 // This URL can be shared with third-party services. webhook.getWebhookUrl();

-// Handle third-party service' webhook request once. webhook.then(({ req, res }) => {
+// Handle third-party service's webhook request once. webhook.then(({ req, res }) => {
     res.send("Hello from promise");
 });